- Get link

 π§ TL;DR

-You don’t need the gym.
-Just 2–5 minute micro-workouts can rewire your metabolism and mindset.
+- You don’t need the gym.
+2–5 minute micro-workouts can reset metabolism and mindset.

 ✅ Self-Check: Is Your Movement Medicine?